scalacenter/scalafix/docs/rules/RemoveUnusedImports.md

 object Foo { immutable.Seq.empty[Int] }
 ```

-**Note**.
-This rule does a best-effort at preserving original formatting.
-In
-some cases, the rewritten code may be formatted weirdly
+> This rule does a best-effort at preserving original formatting.
+In some cases, the rewritten code may be formatted weirdly

 ```scala
 // before